simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 **NOTE:** SedentaryMinutes and Calories are measured the entire day even when the device is not worn.
 According to the [fitabase.com](https://community.fitbit.com/t5/Other-Charge-Trackers/sedentary-minutes/td-p/3372621), default SedentaryMinutes are 1440 per day for every Fitbit device.

 1. Minimum values are inconsistent with usage of smart device.
-It is possibe that either users did not wear the Fitbit on some days or removed it too soon.
+It is possible that either users did not wear the Fitbit on some days or removed it too soon.
 2. TotalSteps CANNOT be zero if the device was used AND the user was capable of walking (eliminating extreme scenarios for the purpose of analysis). (**TotalSteps<>0**)
 3. Even if a user was sedentary entire day, their body would spend Calories and count Sedentary minutes.
 According to a [healthline](https://www.healthline.com/health/calories-burned-sleeping#Determining-how-many-calories-you-burn) article, average person of 56 kg, burns 38 calories per hour sleeping.
 Therefore, minimum calories spent by a user if resting/sleeping all day (24 hours) would be atleast be approximately 24 x 38 = 912 calories. **(Calories<>0)**
 4. To filter out these inconsistencies, outlier data was manually checked and a pattern was observed.
 Rows in which either TotalSteps=0 OR SedentaryHours=24 OR SedentaryHours=0, the other parameters like VeryActive/Fairly/Light ActiveMinutes were also 0.